Sports in Orange County, California: Baseball

+In 1910, the Santa Ana Walnut Growers joined the short-lived Class D Southern California Trolley League, competing in eleven games before the league ultimately folded.
+The team was briefly revived in 1929 as the Santa Ana Orange Countians in the third iteration of the California State League before that league also disbanded.
+Both teams played at Hawley Park.

-Professional baseball made a brief appearance in Orange County during the post World War II boom in minor league ball when the Anaheim Valencias of the Class C Sunset League played the 1947 and 1948 seasons with La Palma Park as their home field.
+Professional baseball made brief appearances in Orange County during the 1940s in minor league ball when the Anaheim Aces played a single season in 1941 in the then new California League.
+They played their home games at La Palma Park in Anaheim.
+The Anaheim Valencias of the Class C Sunset League played the 1947 and 1948 seasons, also at La Palma Park.
 Future Fullerton High School baseball coach Bud Dawson was the Vals' shortstop.
+The stadium was also used by the Philadelphia Athletics (1940-1942) and St. Louis Browns (1946) as a Spring training home.

+In 1997 and 1998, the Mission Viejo Vigilantes competed in the independent Western Baseball League and played their games at Saddleback College.
+The team was managed by longtime MLB manager Buck Rodgers.

 The Fullerton Flyers played in Orange County from 2005 - 2012.
 Over the years, the Flyers were managed by local and notable former Major League Baseball players including Gary Templeton, Gary Carter, Phil Nevin and Paul Abbott.

 The Orange County Pioneers and California Mariners/Sharks/Storm of Irvine and Newport Beach, were semi-pro collegiate baseball teams in the 1990s and 2000s.

 Basketball

 The Anaheim Arsenal were an NBA D-League team from the 2006 to 2009.
 They played their home games at the Anaheim Convention Center.
 The team would later relocate to become the Springfield Armor in Springfield, Massachusetts.

 Anaheim was also the home of the prior American Basketball Association franchise known as the Anaheim Amigos in the mid-sixties.
 They played their home games at the Anaheim Convention Center.

 The county was home of the Southern California Surf American Basketball Association (ABA) basketball team from 2001 to 2002 in Anaheim.
 The Orange County Crush/Orange County Buzz American Basketball Association basketball team played in Orange County from 2004 to 2006.
 The Crush/Buzz played their home games at the Fairgrounds Grandstand Arena in Costa Mesa.

 The Orange County Gladiators were also an American Basketball Association (ABA) expansion team starting in November 2007 until 2009.
 The team also played in the West Coast Pro Basketball League.
 They played their home games at Fieldhouse Gym at JSerra in San Juan Capistrano and at Aliso Niguel High School in Aliso Viejo, California.

 The Newport Beach Surf played in Anaheim at the American Sports Centers from 2008 to 2013 in the West Coast Pro Basketball League.

 The California Dreams played in the Women's Professional Basketball League from 1979 to 1980 at the Anaheim Convention Center.